All Episodes

 They were living month to month on these paychecks.

-They don't have a lot of money to get on a greyhound bus or whatever else is available.
+They don't have a lot of money to get on a Greyhound bus or whatever else is available.

-There's going to be a certain portion of that population in uh New Orleans that's not going to be able to leave.
+There's going to be a certain portion of that population in New Orleans that's not going to be able to leave.

 You make those services available ahead of time.